Volume-Based Care and Value-Based Care: Pros and Cons

 For providers, value-based care can help reduce burnout and improve job satisfaction.
-By prioritizing quality, providers can practice what likely brought them to medicine in the first place: authentic patient connection and to connect with patients and care for their well-being, leading to more meaningful work, higher job satisfaction, and reduced burnout.
+By prioritizing quality, providers can practice what likely brought them to medicine in the first place: authentic patient connection and genuine care for their well-being, which is known to lead to higher job satisfaction and reduced burnout.

 Challenges of Implementing Value-Based Care